Ah, a conundrum as old as time.

 As a race, we really do lack imagination.

 We have tired-ass views on masculine and feminine traits.

 So when I show confidence, assert my opinion, take control, show dominance, swear, and tell filthy stories, I am immediately belying my sex.
 I am viewed with suspicion – and thoughts of “she’s probably a gayer” enter people’s minds.

 And really, what does it matter?
 Why are we obsessed with knowing who likes to fuck who?

 It makes life easier.

-Having only two options means we don’t have to apply much thinking.
+Having two options means we don’t have to do much thinking.

 The reality is there isn’t one human that lives an absolutist version of themselves.
 To say we’re all different is obvious and yet we don’t really live that philosophy when we judge others.

 We all succumb to bias.